OlgaShldrr/TweetAnalyzer/README.md

 # TweetAnalyzer
-Project that applies NLP in tweets analysis
+Project that applies NLP in tweets' sentiment analysis.

 The project uses data on Movie Reviews from Cornell University (polarity dataset v.
-2), available at this link: https://www.cs.cornell.edu/people/pabo/movie-review-data/
+2), available at this link: https://www.cs.cornell.edu/people/pabo/movie-review-data/.